 The new study has shown the underlying mechanism that allows cochlea ear hairs to regrow in mice.

-One of the study’s authors, Dr Patricia White, a neuroscience professor at URMC explained, “We know from our previous work that expression of an active growth gene, called ERBB2, was able to activate the growth of new hair cells (in mammals), but we didn’t fully understand why.
+Dr Patricia White, a neuroscience professor at URMC and one of the study’s authors said, “We know from our previous work that expression of an active growth gene, called ERBB2, was able to activate the growth of new hair cells (in mammals), but we didn’t fully understand why.
 This new study tells us how that activation is happening—a significant advance toward the ultimate goal of generating new cochlear hair cells in mammals.”

 Dr White concluded, “We plan to further investigate the phenomenon from a mechanistic perspective to determine whether it can improve auditory function after damage in mammals, that’s the ultimate goal.”